In this article, we’ll show you how to sign a document in Google Docs using four different methods:

 - Simple: You can add signatures without ever having to leave Google Docs.

 - Intuitive: The add-on will direct you on how to use it, usually by clicking the place you want to sign and adding a signature field.

-- Buggy: Developers don’t spend a lot of time developing these signature add-ons because so few people use them.
-This often results in the add-ons containing bugs or other issues.
+- Buggy: Developers don’t spend much time developing these signature add-ons because so few people use them.
+This often results in add-ons containing bugs or other issues.